 - File shredder.

 - 60-day money-back guarantee.

 - And more…

 Most of Avira’s extra features are very good.
 The device optimization tools are excellent, and the password manager is as good as many standalone password managers.
-The VPN is also very good for an antivirus-bundled VPN, although it isn’t great for accessing streaming sites and it only comes with unlimited data on its top-tier plan, Avira Prime — all other plans include just 500 MB/month, which is nothing.
+The VPN is also very good for an antivirus-bundled VPN, although it doesn’t work well with streaming sites, and it only comes with unlimited data on its top-tier plan, Avira Prime — all other plans include just 500 MB/month (1 GB/month if you have an Avira account), which is nothing.

 Avira’s free plan is one of the best on the market, with real-time protection, web protection, and a password manager all included — much more than most free plans.

 Bitdefender is well-designed and easy to use.
 Installation takes no time at all, and once installed, everything is very intuitive.
 All features are organized into 3 main categories: Privacy, Protection, and Utilities, which makes it easy to navigate the app and find what you need.